ruzickap/k8s-eks-bottlerocket-fargate/docs/part-01/README.md

     Description: "Base domain where cluster domains + their subdomains will live.
 Ex: k8s.mylabs.dev"
     Type: String
 Resources:
+  # This AWS control checks whether the status of the AWS Systems Manager association compliance is COMPLIANT or NON_COMPLIANT after the association is executed on an instance.
+  ConfigRule:
+    Type: "AWS::Config::ConfigRule"
+    Properties:
+      ConfigRuleName: !Sub "${ClusterName}-ec2-managedinstance-association-compliance-status-check"
+      Scope:
+        ComplianceResourceTypes:
+          - "AWS::SSM::AssociationCompliance"
+      Description: "A Config rule that checks whether the compliance status of the Amazon EC2 Systems Manager association compliance is COMPLIANT or NON_COMPLIANT after the association execution on the instance.
+The rule is compliant if the field status is COMPLIANT."
+      Source:
+        Owner: "AWS"
+        SourceIdentifier: "EC2_MANAGEDINSTANCE_ASSOCIATION_COMPLIANCE_STATUS_CHECK"
   CloudWatchPolicy:
     Type: AWS::IAM::ManagedPolicy
     Properties: